Community Service Ideas for Kids and Families

 There is no greater experience than serving together as a family!
 Taking an afternoon to focus on others takes the focus off of the problems that your own family may be experiencing.
 When you practice community involvement as a family, not only are you helping others but you’re also teaching your child valuable life lessons as well.
 Not only that, but it is also an excellent way to bond with your child, no matter their age.

 - Be a giving role model.
 Let your kids follow your lead as a volunteer.
-If you set a good example, they will notice your interests in volunteering.
+If you set a good example, they will notice your interests in volunteering and may suggest a volunteer opportunity of their own.

 - Find something fun.
 Community service doesn’t have to be boring.
-Try to find something that interests the whole family.
+Try to find a community service project that interests every person in the family.

 - Find something easy.
 Volunteering doesn’t have to be hard labor or time-consuming.
 Start small.